wpmudev/shared-ui-react/docs/contributions.md

 ```
 # For a fix to an issue
-🐛 fix(react-foo): Short description of fix.
+fix(foo): Short description of fix.

 # For a new feature
-✨ new(react-foo): Short description of feature.
+new(foo): Short description of feature.

 # For a doc update
-📝 docs(react-foo): Short description of doc changes.
+docs(foo): Short description of doc changes.

 # For accessibility improvements
-♿️ aria(react-foo): Short description of improvement.
+aria(foo): Short description of improvement.
 ```

 This commit message is pulled into our `CHANGELOG` when we release and is based on Angular's git commit guidelines.